ThatCoolCoder/snake/README.md

 To make this program really customisable and configurable, important parameters of the game can be controlled through a `snakeConfig`.
 A `snakeConfig` is a dictionary/object declared in the global scope called `snakeConfig`.
 It has the following parameters (all are required if you are creating a custom snake config):

+- `variantName` (string).
+Name of this variant (preferably no spaces).
+Used for saving scores seperately
 - `gridSize` (spnr vector with x and y as int).
 Size of the grid that the snake can go on.
 - `maxApples` (int).
 Maximum amount of apples that can exist at any given time.
 - `appleChance` (float from 0 to 1).
 Probability that an apple will spawn on any frame if `quantity of apples < maxApples`.